 - This works with most types of lavender, including French lavender

 Advantages of layering

 Layering will produce a plant that is already much larger than those you might get from cuttings or from seed.

 - Indeed, you’re growing a plant from an entire branch, instead of just a six-inch cutting (12 cm)!

-- Layering is a great way to reproduce a particular variety, especially if it’s difficult to find on the market or in garden stores.
+- Layering is a great way to reproduce a particular variety, especially hard-to-find ones.

 When to layer lavender